KolosMile/Stepper-Motor-Speed-Record/README.md

  With these codes you can accelerate a NEMA 17 stepper motor above 9000 RPM.
  The motor runs in full-step mode.

  The minimum time between two steps in my case is 16 microsec.

--The 'Stpm_acceleration' code only accelerates the motor, than runs on that speed.
+- The 'Stpm_acceleration' code only accelerates the motor, than runs on that speed.

--The 'Stpm_acceleration-deacceleration', accelerates the motor, than deaccelerates, to the given speed, than start it again forever.
+- The 'Stpm_acceleration-deacceleration', accelerates the motor, than deaccelerates, to the given speed, than start it again forever.

 Electrical components I used: